 - Always use parchment paper.
 I tried roasting strawberries directly on my pan and they stuck to the pan and caramelized too fast.
 Using parchment paper allowed me to cook the strawberries longer without the sugar browning.
 Therefore, it led to much more flavor and the bonus of less clean up!

 - Rub the sugar & vanilla into the strawberries before baking.
 It's really important to rub the sugar and vanilla into the strawberries and not just dump it on top.
 Otherwise, you may end up with hard clumps of sugar and not the juicy soft sweetened strawberries we are looking for.

 - Don't roast strawberries too long.
 It's easy to think you may need a few more minutes, but it is best to remove the strawberries from the oven before any sugar begins to get brown and caramelize.
 Otherwise, it will be hard once cooled and won't be a syrup we can add to the cocktail.
 See the pictures below for a little before and after reference!

 How to infuse tequila with jalapeños

 Unlike my Mango Jalapeño Margaritas where we blend the jalapeño right into the cocktail, this time I decided to actually infuse the tequila with jalapeño instead.
-I originally got this idea from this post on making jalapeño tequila, but changed the ratio to meet the amount of tequila we need in this recipe.
+I originally got this idea from this post, but changed the ratio to meet the amount of tequila we need in this recipe.